rumijha/car-rental-database-management/README.md

     Step6: Run the Trigger script from 'SQL\Triggers\' used for Audit Purpose.

-    Step7: Run the DML script 'DML\sample_DML' to to sample DML operations
+    Step7: Uncomment individual package calls and excecute one by one from the DML script 'DML\sample_DML' to perform sample DML operations

 > **If Executing For `Second` Time:**